 A comprehensive, two-day training in Psychological First Aid and Post-Traumatic Stress Management (the individual and group models we use for trauma response) is followed by ongoing technical support to build capacity for a team within the agency to be able to provide on-going self-care and trauma response services to their colleagues.

 Some agencies are acknowledging that the level of trauma that their staff are regularly exposed to is such that they opt for a Riverside Trauma Center clinician to be on-site on a regular basis to provide support for staff.
 This can vary from an hour or two per month to several hours a week.

 With all of these services we recommend that a training for all staff be provided on “The Toll of Working with Trauma: Understanding Self-Care as an Ethical Imperative” near the start of services.

-For private agencies, schools and companies, our fee is $200/hour per responder for telephone consultations and on-site responses, $300/hour for Coping Groups; plus $90/hour per responder for travel time.
-Our base training fee is $275/hour.
+For private agencies, schools and companies, fee is $200/hour per responder for telephone consultations, virtual, and on-site responses, $300/hour for Coping Groups; plus $90/hour per responder for travel time (if in-person).
 Private, non-profit agencies may be eligible for a discount.